vectordotdev/vector/docs/setup/installation/platforms/docker.md

 etc/vector/vector.toml
 ```

-A full spec is located at `/etc/vector/vector.spec.toml` and examples are
-located in `/etc/vector/examples/*`.
-You an customize the configuration by
+You an customize Vector's configuration by mounting your custom `vector.toml`
-your custom `vector.toml` file in the expected location:
+file in the expected location:

 ```bash
 docker run -v $PWD/vector.toml:/etc/vector/vector.toml:ro timberio/vector:latest
 ```

+Modify `$PWD` to the directory where you store your local `vector.toml` file.

 Once logged in, [start][docs.starting] Vector with: